ReasonSharp/male-niti/README.md

 From here, you can run `./mn up` to bring up the entire platform, or you can bring up individual components.

 To bring up individual components manually, first run `./mn write-configs`.
-This will write configuration files
+This will write configuration files.

 See `./mn` output for additional commands.